 Chion-ji Temple is also known by the more proper name of Hyakumanben Chion-ji Temple.
-Its history begins when Honen took up residence at Kamigamo Shrine’s Buddhist chapel (jingu-ji).
-After Honen’s death, his disciple Genchi named the temple Chion-ji (“Temple of the Knowledge of Virtue”) in memory of Honen’s virtue.
-Emperor Go-Daigo later named the temple Hyakumanben, meaning “one million times,” a reference to chanting the nembutsu* mantra one million times.
+Its history begins when Honen took up residence at a Buddhist chapel (jingu-ji) in Kamigamo Shrine.
+After Honen's death, his disciple Genchi named the chapel Chion-ji Temple ("Temple of the Knowledge of Virtue") in memory of Honen's virtue.
+Emperor Go-Daigo later named the temple Hyakumanben, meaning "one million times," a reference to chanting the name of the Amida Buddha one million times.
 The temple was relocated several times before settling in its current location in 1662.

-At Chion-ji Temple, a garden was created to the south of its small abbott hall (kohojo) to commemorate the 800th anniversary of Honen’s death.
-The garden expresses Honen’s teaching that three minds are required to recite the Pure Land nembutsu* mantra and four modes of practice to enter the Pure Land paradise.
-Moving from left to right, the garden expresses the three minds of “sincerity,” “profundity,” and “turning all desire toward entering the Pure Land,” and uses scenic stones to express the four modes of practice of “reverence,” “wholeheartedness,” “devotedness,” “exhaustiveness,” “ceaselessness,” and “long-term practice.”
+To commemorate the 800th anniversary of Honen's death, Ueyakato Landscape was commissioned to create a garden to the south of Chion-ji Temple's Small Abbot Hall (kohojo).
+The garden expresses Honen's teaching that three minds are required to chant the name of the Amida Buddha and four modes of practice to enter the Pure Land paradise.
+As we move from left to right, the garden expresses the three minds ("sincerity," "profundity," and "turning all desire upon entering the Pure Land") and uses scenic stones to express the four modes of practice ("reverence," "wholeheartedness," "ceaselessness," and "long-term practice").

 Location: Sakyo-ku, Kyoto